picodebr/learnbot-simulator-protocol/README.md

 - `running` - The simulation is being executed
 - `stopped` - Restart the simulation to the initial values and waits until it's running again

-### External component position
+### Component position

-The external component has an additional property called **position** which holds information about its tridimensional location.
+The board and the external components have an additional property called **position** which holds information about their tridimensional coordinates.

-When the component is in place, the position format is the following:
+For the board and for those components that are in place, the position format is as follows:

 ```yaml
 position: [x_coordinate, y_coordinate]
 ```

-If there the component is **not** in place, the position value is **null**:
+And for those components that are **not** in place, the position value is **null**:

 ```yaml
 position: null